forestryio/forestry.io/hugo/content/blog/up-and-running-with-hugo.md

 We're going to use the [Ananke](https://github.com/budparr/gohugo-theme-ananke.git) theme by _Bud Parr._ We'll do this by adding the theme to the `hugo/themes/` directory, specifically `hugo/themes/gohugo-theme-ananke/`

-[Download the theme](https://github.com/budparr/gohugo-theme-ananke/archive/master.zip), unzip the archive, and then copy the contents to `hugo/themes/gohugo-ananke/theme/`.
+[Download the theme](https://github.com/budparr/gohugo-theme-ananke/archive/master.zip), unzip the archive and then copy the contents to `hugo/themes/gohugo-ananke/theme/`.

-Next, you'll need to update your site's configuration with any of the theme-specific configuration.
+Next, you'll need to update your site's configuration with any of the theme-specific configurations.
 The theme has an example site, so we'll just use it.

 Copy the example site content into your site by running: